ucbrise/clipper/containers/container_implementation.md

 The connection lifecycle defines the socket construction, destruction, and state-based behavior for a single Clipper session.
 We define a session as a sustained connection between a container and Clipper.
 Key points:

 - Every session requires a distinct socket.
 When a session ends, a container must create a new socket in order to reconnect to Clipper.
 - Sessions are initiated and sustained by a heartbeating process.
-The initial detection of a two-way heartbeat between Clipper and a container marks the creation of a successful connection, and the loss of heartbeat indicates that a connection is broken.
+Containers send the first heartbeat message and wait until they receive a response from Clipper.
+The initial detection of a heartbeat response from Clipper marks the creation of a successful connection, and the loss of a heartbeat indicates that a connection is broken.

 ### RPC Message Types
 Model containers communicate with Clipper using RPC messages of several types.
 Each RPC message is a [multi-part ZeroMQ message](http://zguide.zeromq.org/php:chapter2#toc11) beginning with an [empty ZeroMQ frame](http://zguide.zeromq.org/php:chapter3#The-Simple-Reply-Envelope).
 Each message contains a **Message Type** field, encoded as an **unsigned integer**, that specifies one of the following types: